Designations Congruent with Things: Chapter 23

 “I fell asleep,” Newt says, pointedly, clearly, articulately, reasonably, and, hopefully, reassuringly.

 “Did you?”
-Hermann says, in a slow slide of soothing skepticism.
+Hermann asks in a slow slide of soothing skepticism.
 “I’m not certain of that, Newton.
-I believe that you may have fainted.”
+I believe you may have fainted.”

 He’s pretty sure that’s wrong.